 Everyone is welcome to exhibit their artwork at this year's PCOC.
 In order to have space set aside for you, you must either (a) register for the conference or (b) send your artwork with a registered attendee (see additional notes below).
 You must also fill out the exhibition registration form.
 Whether it's a single piece, or a group of models, you must fill out the Exhibition Form.

-- Online registration for exhibiting at PCOC is now closed.
+- Online registration for exhibition at PCOC is now closed.

-There will be no sales in the exhibition area.
+There will be no sales of exhibition artwork on site.
 Please follow the guidelines below.
 (For future reference, you might want to print this page.).

 Setup and Takedown

 When you arrive to set up, please check in with the exhibition manager at the exhibition site to find out the assigned location of your individual display.
 At the exhibition site, origami should be set up between 9 am–6 pm Friday and taken down by 5 pm Sunday.
 For each exhibitor we will provide a name card and exhibition space.
 Space will be assigned ahead of time based on the requirements that you specify on the Exhibition registration form (link above).
 Exhibition by non-attending members must be facilitated by an attending member who will be responsible for bringing, setting up, taking down and returning the exhibited work.
 Any work not taken down by 6 PM Sunday will become property of OrigamiUSA.